gitmatheus/MockFieldReader/README.md

 Now, how can we mock formula fields and <strong>non-writable</strong> child relationships if they are, well, non-writable fields?

-## Mocking field values using a Mock Field Reader
+## 🤔 Mocking values in read-only fields using a Mock Field Reader

 For this exploratory project, we will use a *not-so-realistic* scenario with parent and child accounts, but the intent is to create a test for the Account Trigger Handler that will use a <strong>Mock Field Reader</strong> and a <strong>Mock Data Layer</strong>.